maysunktong/jest-assignment1-form/__tests__/proposal.md

 This project is based on form validation and submission to local storage.
 User will submit a product feedback form and the data will be stored in local storage.

 ## Project Structure
-1. Homepage
+1. Homepage - <Home/>
-2. Form Page
+2. Form Page - <Form/>
+   - Form validation
+   - Form submission
+   - Form reset
-3. Feedback page (local storage)
+3. Feedback page (local storage) - <FeedbackList/>
+   - Fetch data from local storage
+   - Display feedbacks
+   - Erase local storage

 # Unit Testing
 - Testing each component that appears to user's eyes